Loeake History, Family Crest & Coats of Arms

 Early Origins of the Loeake family

 The surname Loeake was first found in Lancashire where they held a family seat from ancient times, and were the Lords of the manor of Lowick or Lofwick.
 William of Tours accompanied William the Conqueror at the Battle of Hastings, and was granted estates under tenant in Chief, the Baron of Kendall.
 Some branches of this distinguished line remained in Lancashire, while others branched south to Sowerby in Lincolnshire, and Isle of Ely.
 Others of this family adopted the name Lowick and Lofwick and remained in Lancashire.

 "William de Lancaster, first Baron of Kendal, granted certain lands here, temp.
 Henry II., to the Towers family, who conveyed them to the Lofwics in the reign of John.
 The estate was held by the Lofwics until it passed by marriage, in the reign of Henry VI."

 Early History of the Loeake family

 This web page shows only a small excerpt of our Loeake research.
-Another 423 words (30 lines of text) covering the years 1352, 1640, 1633, 1359, 1457, 1462, 1508, 1558 and 1605 are included under the topic Early Loeake History in all our PDF Extended History products and printed products wherever possible.
+Another 199 words (14 lines of text) covering the years 1352, 1640, 1633, 1423, 1457, 1462, 1508, 1558, 1605 and 1649 are included under the topic Early Loeake History in all our PDF Extended History products and printed products wherever possible.

 Loeake Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Tower, Towers, Toure, Toures, Lowick, Lofwick and others.

 Early Notables of the Loeake family (pre 1700)

 More information is included under the topic Early Loeake Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Loeake family to Ireland

 Some of the Loeake family moved to Ireland, but this topic is not covered in this excerpt.

-Another 53 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 32 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Loeake family

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Loeake or a variant listed above: Joane Tower who settled in Virginia in 1670; John Tower settled in Boston Massachusetts in 1637; John Tower settled in New England with five children in 1641.